 Buy-Sell Agreement: Purpose, Problems, and Process

-Valuation is a focal point in litigation – the buyer wants a lower price, the seller a higher price.
-If the language isn’t clear as to level of value or standard of value the case will go to court where everyone’s value gets diluted.
-There are three types of buy-sells: formulas, fixed-price, and valuation process.
-Formulas and fixed-price agreements are easy to understand and inexpensive.
-However, there simplicity means they often become stale and fail to capture the economic value of the business.
+There are three types of buy-sell agreements: formulas, fixed-price, and valuation process.
+Formulas and fixed-price agreements are easy to understand and less expensive.
+However, simplicity often fails to capture the economic value of the business.
 A full valuation process, done by an accredited appraiser, is a much more robust way to understand business value.

 Buy-Sell Agreement Reviews

-A buy-sell agreement is a legal document and needs to be written by an attorney.
-However, not all lawyers aren’t deeply immersed in the nuances of valuation theory and its language.
+A buy-sell agreement is a legal document drafted by an attorney.
+Generally, lawyers aren’t immersed in the nuances of valuation theory and its language.
 We can advise from a business, economic, and valuation perspective recommending changes to areas which could become problematic.
-It’s also important to have valuations updated periodically as business, shareholder, and economic conditions change.
-If you are thinking about attracting investment or selling the business, it’s a good idea to have a valuation done early in the process so you can put measures in place to increase and protect business value.
+Just as its sound to have the business valued as conditions changes, the buy-sell should also be reviewed to ensure it’s current.